Smoked Cream Cheese

 - Hardwood pellets or your favorite pellets

-- Disposable foil pan – see my notes below
+- Disposable foil pan – See my notes below

-- Philadelphia Cream Cheese – it’s important to use this brand.
+- Philadelphia Cream Cheese – It’s important to use this brand.
 Generic brands won’t behave the same in the smoker

-- Seasonings – look for low salt blends – see my notes below
+- Seasonings – Look for low salt blends – see my notes below

 How To Make Smoke cream Cheese on a Traeger

-Scroll down for the full recipe card with step-by-step instructions.
+Scroll down for the full recipe card with exact measurements and printable instructions.

 Preheat your Traeger pellet smoker according to the manufacturer’s directions and set it to 225°F. Smoking low and slow allows the cream cheese to absorb flavor without melting.